JNRowe/upoints/README.rst

 ------------

-``upoints``'s only strict requirements beyond the Python_ standard library are aaargh_ and lxml_, and as such should run with Python 3.6 or newer.
+``upoints``'s only strict requirements beyond the Python_ standard library are click_ and lxml_, and as such should run with Python 3.6 or newer.
 If ``upoints`` doesn't work with the version of Python you have installed, drop me a mail_ and I'll endeavour to fix it.